kasem-sm/SlimeKT/README.md

 ## Introduction

-Robust Article sharing platform where you can personalize, subscribe to your favourite topics, get daily-read reminder, explore new authors and share your knowledge.
+Robust Article sharing platform where you can personalize, subscribe to your favourite topics, get daily-read reminder, explore new authors and share your articles.
 It uses the most cutting edge technology in the frontend and backend part such as <b>Ktor, MongoDB and Jetpack Compose.</b>

 ## Documentation

 We have prepared a detailed guide on every features, API routes, project structure and documentation about each module.
-Please visit [here]()
+Please visit [here]().

 ## Repository overview

 SlimeKT has it's on backend built with Ktor and MongoDB.
 The folder [`/api`](/api) consists of our backend deployed on Heroku.
-SlimeKT Android application resides inside of ['/app](/app) folder.
+SlimeKT Android application resides inside of [`/app`](/app) folder.

 ## Screenshots